Variance-Aware Estimation of Kernel Mean Embedding: Introduction

 where $\mathfrak{R}_n$ is the Rademacher complexity \citep[Definition~3.1]{mohri2018foundations} of the class of unit functions in the RKHS.
 The bound $\mathfrak{R}_n^2 \leq \overline{k}/n$ \citep{bartlett2002rademacher}, and an application of Jensen's inequality conclude the claim.
 With a more careful analysis, \citet[Proposition~A.1]{tolstikhin2017minimax} halved the constant of the first term in \eqref{eq:rademacher-complexity-control}, hence showed that with probability at least $1 - \delta$,

 What is more, \citet[Theorems~1,6,8]{tolstikhin2017minimax} provide corresponding lower bounds in $\Omega_P(n^{-1/2})$, showing that the embedding of the empirical measure achieves an unimprovable rate of convergence.
 Results similar to~\eqref{eq:tolstikhin-bound} (with worse constants) can be derived when the observations are not independent, see \citet[Lemma 7.2]{cherief2022finite}.
+We note that other estimators have been proposed in the literature for the case where more information is available about the underlying distribution $\bbP$.
+See for instance \citet{muandet2014kernel, muandet2016kernel} who propose a shrinkage estimator inspired by the James-Stein estimator.
+In this work, we stress that our estimator will be the KME of the empirical distribution, defined in \eqref{eq:kme-empirical-distribution}.